tharumbun/astro-paper/src/content/blog/ai-for-cambodia.md

 The implementation of AI can drive innovation and increase productivity, leading to economic growth for Cambodia.

-In an op-ed in February, Richard Yim, CEO of Quantum Engineering and Manufacturing, has wrote this: [AI in Cambodia: Challenges, Opportunities, and the Inevitable](https://medium.com/@richardpyim/ai-in-cambodia-challenges-opportunities-and-the-inevitable-fdc6c41786eb).
+In an op-ed in February, Richard Yim, CEO of Quantum Engineering and Manufacturing, wrote AI in Cambodia: Challenges, Opportunities, and the Inevitable](https://medium.com/@richardpyim/ai-in-cambodia-challenges-opportunities-and-the-inevitable-fdc6c41786eb).
 I suggest that you should read his insights into this topic.

 **Here are five key takeaways from Richard's take on the AI and Cambodia:**